SSP Task Award and Administration

 The Defense Department operates and maintains a secure data collection site where ALL contractor manpower (including subcontractor manpower) must be reported for performance of contracted efforts providing services to the Department of the Defense.

-This requirement is incorporated into each SSP Statement of Work and resulting task order.
+This requirement is incorporated into each SSP Performance Work Statement and resulting task order.
 Detailed information about this requirement and the type of data that must be reported can be found on the Contractor Manpower Reporting Application (eCMRA) website, http://www.ecmra.mil/.

 Additional Information About SSP Subcontracts

-Battelle, the prime contractor, competitively awards subcontracts for a specified amount and period of performance.
-Independent consultants are selected by demonstration of superior qualifications and cost effectiveness, and rates are negotiated according to education, experience, publications, honors, and professional associations.
-Where a task requires the services of an organization, proposals are solicited from a limited number of qualified sources identified by a database search.
+Battelle, the prime contractor, competitively awards subcontracts for a specified amount and period of performance based on the PWS prepared by the government requiring activity.
 Project related materials, supplies, and/or travel may be negotiated.
 If authorized, travel expenses are reimbursed in accordance with the current Federal Travel Regulations.
-All SSP subcontractors must be registered in the Federal Government’s System for Award Management (www.sam.gov).
+All SSP subcontractors must be registered in the Federal Government's System for Award Management (www.sam.gov).
 There is NO fee to register for this site.